lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 ### Upgrading the development setup

-For the dev setup, we assume you'll pull more often and will most likely clear the database separately:
+For the development setup, we assume you'll pull more often and will most likely clear the database separately:

 ```
 # This assumes the .env file has been set